-First off, the initial color after you add the indicator may never change.
+Firstly, the initial color after you add the indicator may never change.
 Secondly the end point color may turn purple; thus giving you a false test result.
-Remember that a normal color change will take place at the beginning of the titration, but the transition will fall apart.
+Remember that a normal color change will take place at the beginning of the titration process, but the transition will fall apart.

 With that said, make sure that you are getting the correct results from a test kit like a Taylor test kit or any other test kit for that matter when you are checking your swimming pool or spa water through calcium hardness testing.